manesn/06-Juicy-Breakout/README.md

 # This was quite the project!
 Below is what I have done:

-Added background
+-Added background

-Gave color to the ball, paddle, and blocks
+-Gave color to the ball, paddle, and blocks

-Animated how the blocks and paddles pop up onscreen Squeeze and shake paddle
+-Animated how the blocks and paddles pop up onscreen

+-Squeeze and shake paddle

-Ball wobbles after it hits something*
+-Ball wobbles after it hits something*

-Ball changes color after it hits something
+-Ball changes color after it hits something

-Blocks fall after being hit
+-Blocks fall after being hit

-Blocks rotate and spin after hit
+-Blocks rotate and spin after hit

-Blocks darken/fade when hit
+-Blocks darken/fade when hit

-Particle effect when block is hit
+-Particle effect when block is hit

-Swirling pixel tornado effect to the blocks to all blocks (idea is to clear the screen of the "pixel clusters") Screen shake added
+-Swirling pixel tornado effect to the blocks to all blocks (idea is to clear the screen of the "pixel clusters")

+-Screen shake added

-"BING" sound added when block is hit (**intentionally loops for chaotic effect**) Added background music (Music by Nick Nitro:  https://soundcloud.com/ytnicknitro ) -**BONUS** kudos to you if you can guess a certain cartoon theme remixed here.
+-"BING" sound added when block is hit (**intentionally loops for chaotic effect**)

+-Added background music (Music by Nick Nitro:  https://soundcloud.com/ytnicknitro ) -**BONUS** kudos to you if you can guess a certain cartoon theme remixed here.